close

 ```html

-For this first day in Normandy, we start from our hotel in Caen, directly to Sainte-Mère-Église.
-This first stage revisits Operation Overlord which took place during the night of June 5-6, 1944.
+For this first day in Normandy, we set off from our hotel in Caen, directly to Sainte-Mère-Église.
+This first stop revisits Operation Overlord which took place during the night of June 5-6, 1944.
 Nearly 13,000 Allied paratroopers were dropped that night.
-One of them, John Steele, became famous for remaining stuck, with his parachute, for several hours on the church bell tower of Sainte-Mère-Église.
+One of them, John Steele, became famous by remaining stuck, with his parachute, for several hours on the church steeple of Sainte-Mère-Église.

 ```